MarcusNebel/My-NAS/README.md

-# NAS-Website
+# My NAS

-This is the repository for the **NAS-Website** project, a simple web application for managing user accounts with MySQL, PHP, HTML, CSS, and JavaScript.
+This is the repository for the **My NAS** project, a simple web application for managing user accounts with MySQL, PHP, HTML, CSS, and JavaScript.
 The website runs inside a Docker container for easy deployment.

 ## Features